Government of Vietnam: Composition

-In addition, the Government of Vietnam also establishes many national committees (Ủy ban Quốc gia) when needed.
+The Government of Vietnam also establishes national committees (Ủy ban Quốc gia) when needed.
 The national committees are not separate political entities or ministries; instead they are composed of deputy prime ministers, ministers and deputy ministers in appropriate fields.
-The national committees act as advisor bodies to the prime minister on social and economic issues, and coordinate actions between many ministries and agencies.
+The national committees act as advisor bodies to the prime minister on social and economic issues, and coordinate actions between ministries and agencies.
 Therefore, the national committees themselves do not have any executive powers.
-Currently there are nine national committees; each is headed by a chairman (Chủ tịch):
+There are 9 national committees; each is headed by a chairman (Chủ tịch):